How to Calculate Cash Flow in Excel (7 Suitable Examples)

 Employing PV Function to Calculate Discounted Cash Flow in Excel

-• After that, you have to drag the Fill Handle icon horizontally to AutoFill the corresponding data in the rest of the cells D10:H10.
+• Drag the Fill Handle icon horizontally to AutoFill the data in the rest of the cells D10:H10.

-• Now, you have to select a different cell C11 where you want to keep the Present Value.
+• Select a cell, C11, where you want to keep the Present Value.

 =PV($C$4,C6,0,C10)